pivotal-cf/docs-pks/resource-review.hbs.md

 ---
 title: Viewing Usage Quotas
-owner: TKGI

 ---

 {{> beta-component }}

-This topic describes how to review your resource usage and quotas in VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) using the TKGI API.
+This topic describes how to review your resource usage and quotas in {{  vars.product_full }} ({{ vars.product_short }}) using
+the TKGI API.

 ## <a id="overview"></a> Overview

-Your Tanzu Kubernetes Grid Integrated Edition administrator might set a limit on the number of clusters you can provision and
-the resources, such as amount of memory and number of CPUs, that are allocated in total to any clusters you create and workloads you deploy.
+Your {{  vars.product }} administrator might set a limit on the number of clusters you can provision and the resources, such as amount of memory and number of CPUs, that are allocated in total to any clusters you create and workloads you deploy.

 The resource quota limitations are based on the total allocated size of the VM instances you create, not their actual utilization.

 By using the TKGI API, you can check the resource and cluster limitations that the administrator has assigned to you as well as review your current usage.

 ## <a id='set-token'></a> Set up Your API Access Token

 The curl commands in this topic use an access token environment variable to authenticate to the TKGI API endpoints.

 {{> create-auth-token-var }}